Mail-In Rebates | Free Shipping Available | Prices in CDN

 Trouble Seeing Content?
 Refresh your page OR click brand button again.

 Contact lenses are medical devices that can be worn to correct vision or for cosmetic or therapeutic reasons.
-In Alberta, all contact lenses, even purely cosmetic ones, require a prescription.
+In some provinces, all contact lenses, even purely cosmetic ones, require a prescription.
 Moreover, they must be properly fitted and prescribed by a licensed eye care professional.
 Entrust your ocular health only to qualified professionals.
 In Edmonton, visit eye-deology Vision Care for personalized contact lens fitting and troubleshooting.

-Did you know that in Alberta only licensed professionals can legally prescribe and dispense contact lenses and prescription eyewear?
+Did you know that in some provinces only licensed professionals can legally prescribe and dispense contact lenses and prescription eyewear?
 Our licensed and experienced optometrists ensure that patients are prescribed the contact lenses best suited for their unique prescription, eye shape (i.e., comfort), and desired wear schedule.
 Patients are always welcome to visit us in Edmonton for custom contact lens fitting and/or medical assistance.

 Annual eye exams are essential for contact lens wearers.
 They ensure that the patient has an accurate prescription, that the contact lenses properly fit, and that contact lens wear is not promoting unwanted ocular health issues.
 Eye care is paramount at eye-deology Vision Care and that is why online customers must supply a current contact lens prescription before their online contact lenses orders will be filled.